fruitbatinshades/FlitAndBob/src/Levels/Creating Levels.md

 | **toggleVisibility** | toggle tile visibility but leave zone |  |

 ## Testing Maps
 There is an example map, excitingly called `Example.json` that shows how you can set up these simple properties to create many effects.
+There are steps, bridges, blockers, simple zones, and grouped zones.
+I'm sure you will find ways to create new features :)

 Copy the `base.tmx` and rename it, then open this in Tiled and have a play.